 Admission Requirements for the MSN in Population Health

 Applicants are admitted on a selective basis upon review of the completed application package.
 The Graduate Nursing Programs Admissions Committee will review applicant admission packets and determine eligibility for admission.
 The admissions committee will submit to the Director of Graduate Studies its recommendation on the admission of each candidate.
+Overall undergraduate GPA of 3.00 or higher on a 4.00 scale (cumulative or last 64 hours) is required.

-To be considered for Conditional Admission for the MSN, applicants must meet all of the above requirements with the following exception: Overall GPA of 2.50 or higher on a 4.00 scale (cumulative or last 64 credit hours).
+To be considered for Conditional Admission for the MSN, applicants must meet all of the above requirements with the following exception: Overall undergraduate GPA of 2.50 or higher on a 4.00 scale (cumulative or last 64 credit hours).

 Students who are granted conditional admission must achieve a GPA of at least 3.00 on the first 12 graduate hours attempted.
 Failure to comply will result in the student being dismissed from the program.